saint1729/pas-appmaker/README.md

 ## Setup

 This section is for administrators who are deploying App Maker in their environment for the first time.
-If App Maker is already deployed and configured on this system please skip ahead to the Tutorials section.
+If App Maker is already setup on your system, and you are a application author, please skip ahead to the Tutorials section.

 ### Required: App Home